treashblessing/base-mini-app-/README.md

 # 2. Create the raw transaction
 # Note: You'll need to know the current 'nonce' for your account.
-# In a true data-less setup, you'd track this manually.
+# In a true data-less setup, you'd track this manually.d
 tx = {
     'nonce': 5,
     'to': recipient_address,